-Ireland is hot right now!
-This is a country that seems to be on most people’s travel wish list.
-If you are one of these many people, congrats, you picked an awesome country to visit.
-With stunning scenery, quaint towns, friendly people, and more green than you could ever imagine seeing, Ireland makes an epic destination.
+Ireland is a country that seems to be on most people’s travel wish list.
+If you are one of these many people, congrats, you picked an amazing country to visit.
+With stunning scenery, quaint towns, friendly people, and more green than you could ever imagine seeing, Ireland makes an epic travel destination.

 Ireland may look like a small country but the list of sights to visit is long.
 So long, in fact, that it would take weeks to see all of them.
 Here is our list of our favorite experiences in Ireland, a good starting point for having the best holiday here.